 She nodded.
 "I could feel that you wanted sex.
 But you wouldn't touch me, you didn't come near me.
 And when I tried to come near you, you seemed to get mad."

 He remember those times she'd made overtures to him, appeared to be trying to seduce him.
 The effort had seemed half-hearted, forced.
 As if she'd been afraid she'd lose him if she didn't make love, but also as if she hadn't really wanted to do it at all.
-He'd pushed her away, unwilling to accept sex offered out of pity or fear, afraid that if he ever felt that empty he really would leave her, leave her alone when she needed him to be strong.
+He'd pushed her away, unwilling to accept sex offered out of pity or fear, afraid that if he ever felt that empty, he really would leave her—alone when she needed him to be strong.
 Regret filled him.

 "No, Will.
 The fault lies with both of us.
 We felt so much and we talked so little.
 And we made such terribly wrong assumptions about what we were feeling for each other."